mozilla/addon-sdk/NodeLoader.md

 ## Requirements

 * **Load native node modules**: `require('fs')` --> `require('sdk/io/fs')`
-* **Reconsider node module placement**: Should these live as their own in the `sdk` tree, or should they be separate in their own dir, like `require('node/fs')`?
-Separating them may be more clear, but I think we would have redundancy, or it seems inadequate (like no file system API in our `sdk/io` directory).
-I think having `require('node/fs')` isn't a bad idea to start discussion, with mapping of `require('fs')` to the node directory if its a node module for dependency support.
+** Requires reorganizing node modules into `./lib/node/` ([Bug 919059](https://bugzilla.mozilla.org/show_bug.cgi?id=919059)) and implementing or including as many Node modules we feel is necessary ([Bug 935108](https://bugzilla.mozilla.org/show_bug.cgi?id=935108))
+** Also requires a SDK-specific alias map for top level requires to check the node directory so npm dependencies require it the same way

-* **Load node dependencies**: `require('underscore')` -- this may be an issue for when there are multiple versions throughout, but handling it via Node's lookup algorithm should be sufficient
+* **Load node dependencies**: `require('underscore')` -- this may be an issue for when there are multiple versions throughout, but handling it via Node's lookup algorithm should be sufficient.
+[Bug 935109](https://bugzilla.mozilla.org/show_bug.cgi?id=935109)

 * **Overload native node modules**: (Possibly phase 2?)
 The ability to define overloads for native node modules, so user's can provide their implementation from preference or because Jetpack does not yet have support.
 For example, the Jetpack `fs` implementation does not support some methods, yet a user could have created a module that does, or provide an implementation for `util`, which Jetpack does not currently have.